f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 6. Define a **Name** and a **Path**.

 .. code-block:: text
-Note: It is recommended that you use wildcards to select JS insertions paths for HTML pages (such as /index.htm and /login/\*, and other pages that end users are likely to arrive on).
+It is recommended that you use wildcards to select JS insertions paths for HTML pages (such as /index.htm and /login/*, and other pages that end users are likely to arrive on).
-Global wildcards (such as /\*, and \*) are **not recommended** for Insertion Paths.
+Global wildcards (such as /*, and \*) are **not recommended** for Insertion Paths.

 |lab1-020|